-Good sounding 10s can deliver a fast, punchy sound at wider listening angles with reduced 'boom' on small stages.
-They can offer increased portability, reduced cost and the ability to push your amp into overdrive at reasonable levels without having drumsticks aimed at the back of your head.
+Good sounding 10s can deliver a fast, punchy sound at wider listening angles with reduced ‘boom’ on small stages.
+They often offer increased portability, reduced cost and the ability to push your amp into overdrive at reasonable levels without having drumsticks aimed at the back of your head!

 A well-designed 15 can move more air so you can gig those wonderful little valve amps.
-The vocal range can be creamier, with extended low end and lots of detail and harmonic complexity, giving surprising richness to some otherwise scratchy-sounding guitar and amp combinations.
+The vocal range can be creamier, with extended low end and lots of detail and harmonic complexity.
+It can give surprising richness to some otherwise scratchy-sounding guitar and amp combinations.

 Which Size for You?

-It's becoming more widely understood that changing speakers has a greater impact on tone than swapping guitar, pickup, or even amplifier.
+Changing speakers can have a greater impact on tone than swapping guitar, pickup, or even amplifier.
 So ask yourself, why just one size of speaker?
 As players all we need do is select the right one according to situation, application and desire.

 > For the recording or practice session: why not try a small amp through a sweet well-balanced 10.

-> At your big break support gig on the city hall stage: how about the wall of 4x12s.
+> At your big break support gig on the city hall stage: how about a 4 x 12!

 What’s more, just as boutique amp makers have mixed different models to increase harmonic detail, why not take this a step further and mix 10s, 12s and even 15s to create that unique signature sound!